 Section 1.1 defines Economic Growth as a field of economics.
 In Section 1.2 formulas for calculation of compound average growth rates in discrete and continuous time are presented.
-Section 1.3 briefly presents two sets of stylized facts.
+Section 1.3 briefly presents two sets of what is by many considered as "stylized facts" about economic growth.
 Finally, Section 1.4 discusses, in an informal way, the different concepts of cross-country income convergence.
-In his introductory Chapter 1, §1.5, Acemoglu briefly touches upon these concepts.
+In his introductory Chapter 1, §1.5, Acemoglu1 briefly touches upon these concepts.

 1.1 The field

 Economic growth analysis is the study of what factors and mechanisms determine the time path of productivity (a simple index of productivity is output per unit of labor).
 The focus is on

 - productivity levels and

 - productivity growth.

-1.1.1 Economic growth theory Economic growth theory endogenizes productivity growth via considering human capital accumulation (formal education as well as learning-by-doing) and endogenous research and development.
+1.1.1 Economic growth theory Economic growth theory endogenizes productivity growth via considering human capital accumulation (formal education as well as learning-by-doing) 1Throughout these lecture notes, "Acemoglu" refers to Daron Acemoglu, Introduction to Modern Economic Growth, Princeton University Press: Oxford, 2009. and endogenous research and development.
 Also the conditioning role of geography and juridical, political, and cultural institutions is taken into account.
-Although for practical reasons, economic growth theory is often stated in terms of easily measurable variables like per capita GDP, the term "economic growth" may be interpreted as referring to something deeper.
+Although for practical reasons, economic growth theory is often stated in terms of national income and product account variables like per capita GDP, the term "economic growth" may be interpreted as referring to something deeper.
 We could think of "economic growth" as the widening of the opportunities of human beings to lead freer and more worthwhile lives.
 To make our complex economic environment accessible for theoretical analysis we use economic models.
 What is an economic model?
 It is a way of organizing one's thoughts about the economic functioning of a society.
 A more specific answer is to define an economic model as a conceptual structure based on a set of mathematically formulated assumptions which have an economic interpretation and from which empirically testable predictions can be derived.
 In particular, an economic growth model is an economic model concerned with productivity issues.
-The union of connected and non-contradictory models dealing with economic growth and the theorems derived from these constitute an economic growth theory.
+The union of connected and noncontradictory models dealing with economic growth and the theorems derived from these constitute an economic growth theory.
 Occasionally, intense controversies about the validity of different growth theories take place.
 The terms "New Growth Theory" and "endogenous growth theory" refer to theory and models which attempt at explaining sustained per capita growth as an outcome of internal mechanisms in the model rather than just a reflection of exogenous technical progress as in "Old Growth Theory".
 Among the themes addressed in this course are:

 - How is the world income distribution evolving? - Why do living standards differ so much across countries and regions?
 Why are some countries 50 times richer than others? - Why do per capita growth rates differ over long periods? - What are the roles of human capital and technology innovation in economic growth?
 Getting the questions right. - Catching-up and increased speed of communication and technology diffusion. - Economic growth, natural resources, and the environment (including the climate).
-What are the limits to growth? - Policies to ignite and sustain productivity growth. - The prospects of growth in the future. - © Groth, Lecture notes in Economic Growth, (mimeo) 2014.
+What are the limits to growth? - Policies to ignite and sustain productivity growth.

+• The prospects of growth in the future.